 Breeding Bird Survey – Herts Ecology

-A) No development shall commence until a completed set of breeding bird surveys have been undertaken by a suitably qualified and experienced ecologist in accordance with standard methodology, during the breeding bird season.
+A) No development shall commence ((including demolition, ground works, vegetation clearance?) until a completed set of breeding bird surveys have been undertaken by a suitably qualified and experienced ecologist in accordance with standard methodology, during the breeding bird season.
 A written report shall be produced by the ecologist and submitted to and approved in writing by the Local Planning Authority summarising the survey results and setting out appropriate mitigation measures.

 B) Any application for approval of Reserved Matters submitted pursuant to part (A) shall demonstrate how the findings and recommendations of the breeding bird survey report have been addressed by the Reserved Matters application.